Best Audio Social Apps and Clubhouse Alternatives in 2026

 But the audio social concept Clubhouse popularized didn’t die — it got absorbed.
 Major platforms like X (formerly Twitter), Discord, and Telegram all integrated live audio features directly into their existing apps.
 For most users, this means you no longer need a standalone app for group audio conversations.

-In this article, I’ve listed the best audio social apps and Clubhouse alternatives in 2026.
-These platforms offer live audio rooms, group conversations, and community-driven discussions — and they’re available on both Android and iOS.
+Here are the best apps that offer live audio rooms, group conversations, and community-driven discussions, all available on both Android and iOS.

-Below are my picks for the best platforms that offer Clubhouse-style audio experiences.
-The audio social landscape has changed a lot since 2021 — several standalone apps have shut down, while established platforms have matured their audio features significantly.
+The audio social landscape has changed dramatically since 2021.
+Several standalone apps have shut down, while established platforms matured their audio features significantly.
+Here are the ones still worth using.

 1. X Spaces (formerly Twitter Spaces)